 The University uses contextual data including disrupted studies information to identify applicants whose educational performance may have been affected by educational, socio-economic or other disadvantage.

-More information on the University's use of contextual data may be found on our website at: https://www.liverpool.ac.uk/study/undergraduate/applying/contextual-data/
+More information on the University's use of contextual data may be found on our website at: Contextual Data - University of Liverpool.